 You need to make your company stand out from the competition.
 Black Friday marketing is all about planning, persistence and creativity.
 What will you do to draw customers to your site on this national shopping holiday?
 Here are 9 Black Friday ideas for your eCommerce store.

-Black Friday Ideas for 2018
+Black Friday Ideas

 User a promotional banner to remind current and potential customers about the impending sales holiday.
 Each time customers view your site and see the banner, it will push your products and promotions to the top of their minds.
 The banner can include a countdown, creative imagery or just simple text to remind them of the special deals you're offering.